 Being the capital city of Lam Dong Province, Dalat has its own poetic and romantic charm at 1,500 meters above sea level and 18ºC everage temperature.
-Many of most famous and beautiful lakes and waterfalls in Vietnam can be found here together with hills, pine-tree forests, vegetable gardens and flowers.
-Dalat has more than 300 French villas scattered on the hills giving it the beauty you can find nowhere.
+Many of most famous and beautiful lakes and waterfalls in Vietnam can be found here together with hills, pine-tree forests, vegetables, fruit gardens and flowers.
+Dalat has more than 300 French villas scattered on the hills giving it the beauty that is visible in colonial hill towns.

 Located in the Central Highlands region, Lam Dong is a mountainous province, and 70% of its area is covered in forest.

 South-East: Khanh Hoa, Ninh Thuan and Binh Thuan provinces